 High School Divisions

 High school divisions are the most important divisions at Bloodfest 7s.
 This is the future of our great sport.
-High school brackets are growing every year and in 2021 we will welcome over 20 teams- a record to date for high school participation.
+High school brackets are growing every year.

 Eligibility rules for players will be based on USA Rugby High School Competition Rules and Eligibility.
 Here are the main eligibility criteria for these divisions.

-Players are eligible if they have not reached their 19th (U19) or 17th (U17) birthday by the September 1st that occurs at the start of the school year containing the competitive season, including the summer following that school year.
+Players are eligible if they have not reached their 19th birthday by the September 1st that occurs at the start of the school year containing the competitive season, including the summer following that school year.

-Players, except those that have graduated, must be attending class full time, as defined by the High School registrar.
+Players must have attended class full time, as defined by the High School registrar, during the 2021-2022 school year.

 Bloodfest 7s is proud to be a sanctioned event of USA Rugby.
 All competing teams must adhere to the policies as stated by USA Rugby and the Texas Rugby Union.
 For more information visit https://www.usa.rugby/club/.